-PROPOSAL 1: ELECTION OF DIRECTORS
+PROPOSAL NO. 1: ELECTION OF DIRECTOR

-The Board of Directors shall be comprised of such number of directors as determined by the board, and directors need not be stockholders of the Company.
-Vacancies on the Board of Directors may be filled only by persons elected by a majority of the remaining directors.
-A director elected by the Board of Directors to fill a vacancy shall serve for the remainder of the full term and until the director's successor is elected and qualified.
+The Board of Directors shall be comprised of such number of directors as determined by the Board, and directors need not be stockholders of the Company.
+The Board is divided into three classes, and one class is elected each year at the Annual Meeting of Stockholders for a term of three years.
+Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
+A director elected by the Board to fill a vacancy shall serve for the remainder of the full term and until the director's successor is elected and qualified.